 The Lingo Show, Cbeebies

-This spin-off from the Cbeebies website focuses on teaching children words in different languages.
+A spin-off from the Cbeebies website, the Lingo Show focuses on teaching children words in different languages.
 Each episode concentrates on a particular language, and Lingo and his troupe of talented bugs teach around ten common words, such as ‘hello’ and ‘thank you’, as well as showing the sights and sounds of other cultures.

 This number programme for very young children is designed to help with early counting skills.
 It features 10 furry critters, each with its own number.
 Each episode includes lots of repetition, counting up to ten, and a special masked numtum, who sneaks out into the real world to look for numbers.
 There's a great maths and puzzles learning area online, too.